The Future of the Robotic Coworker in Commercial Cleaning

 While shelter-in-place orders will not last forever and we will gradually return to a semblance of normalcy, the changes we’ve seen won’t disappear overnight.
 In fact, as people begin to return to work and venture back into stores and restaurants, the need for rigorous cleaning protocols will only be heightened further.
 Adhering to these standards will be critical--both to keep a second wave of infections at bay and to ease client anxiety.
 “There are some amazing technologies that have come on board in the last five years that really make a difference,” said Patty Olinger, executive director of the Global Biorisk Advisory Council (GBAC).
 “What this pandemic is going to do is catapult us into that new technology, and that new philosophy” (Bloomberg Law).

-We’re already seeing cleaning robot usage increase in real-time.
+We’re already seeing commercial cleaning robot usage increase in real-time.
 According to Brain Corp, in March 2020, the company saw a 13.6% YoY increase in average daily usage of BrainOS-powered robots in retail facilities.
 Brain Corp expects the uptick to continue as businesses realize the value of automation.
 Because of this trend towards automation, companies that effectively deploy teams of people and commercial cleaning robots now will be better equipped to meet these demands in the future.

 1. Robots Will Offload Mundane Tasks so Cleaning Staff Can Focus on Regular Deep Cleaning